Insights Straight from Girls by Michelle Watson Canfield, PhD, LPC

 - Every day, let her know she’s beautiful, smart, and wonderful just the way she is.

-Valentine’s Day is still a few days away.
-That gives you just enough time to buy chocolates or flowers, a card or stuffed animal, a donut or cookie, all to let your daughter experience what it’s like to have her heart engaged while feeling like a princess by the best guy on the planet: YOU!
+Guys, these kinds of actions don’t have to be saved for Valentine’s Day.
+Let your daughter experience what it’s like to have her heart engaged while feeling like a princess because of the best guy on the planet: YOU!